gene-git/dns_tools/README.md

    2 operations require effective root user:
    - Changing the ownership permisions of staging zones to *dns_user* and *dns_group*.
    - Preserving ownership when files rsync --owner to dns server(s)

+ - Zone serial numbers should be in canonical format for serial bump to work properly.
+   i.e. yyymmddnn where yyymmdd is date and nn is a 2 digit counter from 01 to 99 If not code will do best it can to migrate to canonical format if possible.
+   It will warn of non-standard or invalid serials and replace them with valid serials.
+A valid serial is all numbers and must be expressable as 32 bits.
+You can use the *dns-serial-bump --check zonefile* to check for valid serial.

 The tool supports 2 primary servers - an internal DNS server and the external server.
 The internal server may also serve additional unsigned zones, typically RFC1918 and